rust-bitcoin/rust-bitcoin/docs/crypto.md

 (Note plural for crate name and singular for current module name, in line with what we did for `address` module and `addresses` crate.)

-Current public types in `bitcoin::cryto::key`:
+Current public types in `bitcoin::crypto::key`:

 - `XOnlyPublicKey`
 - `PublicKey`